hyundai-robotics/doc-hi6-ntp-client/3-use-ntp-client/README.md

-# 3. NTP 시간 동기화 사용
+# 3. Execute NTP time synchronization

-티치 펜던트에서 NTP 시간 동기화 설정 방법과 실행 결과를 설명합니다.
+Describes how to set up NTP time synchronization in the Teach Pendant and the results of its execution.